 After the individual treadmill reviews coming up next, I put together an informative guide that discusses what to look for when trying to figure out what is the perfect treadmill for you.

-Here is a bullet point summary of it to keep in mind as we get into checking out these treadmills.
+Here is a brief summary of that buying guide to keep in mind as we get into checking out these treadmills next.

 How much can you afford?
 The best treadmills for heavy people are built with more durability, have bigger motors and much better warranties than cheapo models, so expect to pay for quality.